fhildeb/lukso-node-guide/docs/theory/blockchain-knowledge/client-types.md

 :::info

-Execution and consensus clients connect to separate [peer networks](/docs/theory/blockchain-knowledge/peer-networks.md) with their own protocols and discovery layers.
+Execution and consensus clients connect to separate [**Peer Networks**](/docs/theory/blockchain-knowledge/peer-networks.md) with their own protocols and discovery layers.

 :::